deadcoast/CAN-LMIA/README.md

 2. **Dependencies Issues**: Run `npm install` to resolve
 3. **Server Won't Start**: Check `server.log` for detailed error messages
 4. **Map Not Loading**: Verify both frontend and backend servers are running
+5. **Canadian Geo Names Loading**: The database loads at startup - initial startup may take a few extra seconds
+6. **Geocoding Performance**: First-time geocoding may be slower, but results are cached for subsequent requests

 ### Log Files